zed-industries/zed/crates/plugin_runtime/OPAQUE.md

 3. Some sort of way to **modify the resources** we're holding onto.
 This requires two things: some way for a plugin to request a modification, and some for the runtime to apply that modification.
 Here I'm using 'modification' in the most general sense, which includes, e.g. reading or writing to the resource, i.e. calling a method on it.

-Luckily for us managing resources across boundaries is a problem that languages have had to deal with for eons.
-File descriptors referencing resources managed by the kernel is the quintessential definition of resource management, but this pattern is oft repeated in games, scripting languages, or surprise surprise, when writing plugins.
+Luckily for us, managing resources across boundaries is a problem that languages have had to deal with for eons.
+File descriptors referencing resources managed by the kernel quintessentially defines of resource management, but this pattern is oft repeated in games, scripting languages, or surprise surprise, when writing plugins.

-To see what managing plugins could look like in Rust, we need look no further than Rhai.
+To see what managing resources in plugins could look like in Rust, we need look no further than Rhai.
 Rhai is a scripting language powered by a tree-walk interpreter written in Rust.
 It's pretty neat, but what we care about is not the language itself, but how it interfaces with Rust types.

 In its [guide](https://rhai.rs/book/rust/custom-types.html), Rhai claims the following: